There Is Still Room For Energy Vault Holdings Inc. (NRGV) to Improve Its Value - Let's Wait for Clarity - The Dwinnex

-The price of Energy Vault Holdings Inc. (NYSE: NRGV) closed at $1.69 in the last session, down -3.98% from day before closing price of $1.76.
-In other words, the price has decreased by -$0.0700 from its previous closing price.
-On the day, 884164 shares were traded.
-NRGV stock price reached its highest trading level at $1.8400 during the session, while it also had its lowest trading level at $1.5800.
+As of close of business last night, Energy Vault Holdings Inc.’s stock clocked out at $1.88, up 6.82% from its previous closing price of $1.76.
+In other words, the price has increased by $+0.1200 from its previous closing price.
+On the day, 2128966 shares were traded.
+NRGV stock price reached its highest trading level at $2.1500 during the session, while it also had its lowest trading level at $1.7400.

 Sponsored